skycryptor/sky-sdk-go/README.md

 ## SDK Features

-- Generate Public and Private key pairs for Alice, Bob,...
+- Generate and Manage User's Public and Private keys.
-- Enable Alice to generate the Re-Encryption key for Bob
+- Enable users to generate Re-Encryption keys for their peers.
-- Perform Symmetric Key Encapsulation for the given Public Key (Similar to standard Diffie-Hellman key exchange)
+- Encapsulate a symmetric encryption key via given Public Key (similar to Diffie-Hellman Key Exchange)
-- Given the Capsule and Re-Encryption Key, transform the capsule (Re-Encrypt) for the targeted recipient
-- Perform Decapsulation and recovering of the symmetric key
+- Perform Re-Encryption for the given ciphertext and the re-encryption key
--
+- Decrypt both the original or transformed ciphertexts in order to reveal the encapsulated symmetric encryption key.

 ## Installation
 This is a standard Go package, but it requires to install OpenSSL package separately.